 Optical 3-D measurement

-DLP® technology allows optical measurements to be taken in three dimensions by projecting patterns of light onto an object.
-A camera or sensor can pick up the deflection, and image processing can be used to calculate a 3-D image.
-This can be used:
+DLP technology allows optical measurements to be taken in three dimensions by projecting patterns of light onto an object.
+A typical DLP chip contains up to 8 million mirrors.
+Each mirror measures less than one-fifth the width of a human hair and can be tilted at a rate of 10,000 times a second to reflect light and create precise digital images on a surface.
+A camera or sensor detects the light distortion, and image processing is used to calculate a 3-D image.

-- In industrial settings to inspect hard-to-reach or uneven surfaces, measure machine parts for accuracy, or ensure the quality of auto parts.
+- In industrial settings to inspect fine-resolution device features, measure machine parts for accuracy, or ensure the quality of auto parts.

-- By dentists to measure the width and height of teeth, so that they can diagnose dental issues without creating a mold.
+- By dentists to optically measure the width and height of teeth, so they can diagnose dental issues without having to use unpleasant casting materials.

-- By physicians to accurately fit prosthetics on patients who have lost a limb
+- By physicians to accurately fit prosthetics on patients who have lost limbs.